International Women’s Week: Composing For Schott Music

 The Faber Music Piano Anthology

-I’m extremely honoured to have been invited to compile a new anthology for leading UK music publisher, Faber Music.
+In 2016 I was invited to compile a new anthology for leading UK music publisher Faber Music.
 This hefty volume is designed to be a gift book for anyone who enjoys playing, or who fancies exploring, a large and varied collection of piano works.
-A luxury hardback edition featuring high-quality premium paper, page…
+The volume was first available in a luxury hardback edition featuring…

 Salon Music

-The piano is the perfect vehicle for Salon music; music more suited to the drawing-room as opposed to the concert hall.
+The piano is the perfect vehicle for Salon music, that is, music more suited to the drawing-room as opposed to the concert hall.
 This genre was popular in Europe in the Nineteenth Century.
-During this period, many composers were also performers, and they loved to write little pieces to perform at house recitals or soirées, showcasing their talents in relatively short…
+During this period, many composers were also performers, and they loved to write little pieces to perform at house recitals or soirées, showcasing their talents in…

 Clara Rodriguez in conversation with Melanie Spanswick